bvn-architecture/FuturesForum/src/_posts/2015-05-28-25-futures-discourse.md

 ---

-Mel's going to cross examine the speakers to hear all about what happened in the workshops.
-This is going to be very interactive so tweet lots of questions and comments and we'll roll them into the conversation.
+Mel Mury is going to cross examine the speakers to hear all about what happened in the workshops.
+This session is going to be very interactive so tweet lots of questions and comments and we'll roll them into the conversation.

 <div class="the-map">{% include ff-map.svg %}</div>